KaloyanT/gdis_test_suite/backend/importer/README.md

 }
 ```

-Exporter receives that and creates the following two JSON chunks:
+Importer receives that and creates the following two JSON chunks:
 ```json
 {
 	"storyType": "newContract",